Anon-Planet/thgtoa/guide.md

 -   <https://sms24.me>

 **DISCLAIMER:We cannot vouch for any of these providers and therefore we will still recommend doing it yourself physically.
 In this case, you will have to rely on the anonymity of Monero and you should not use any service that requires any kind of identification using your real identity.
-Please do read [Appendix B2: Monero Disclaimer].**
+Please do read [Appendix B2: Monero Disclaimer:].**

 Therefore, it is just more convenient, cheaper, and less risky to just get a pre-paid SIM card from one of the physical places that still sell them for cash without requiring ID registration.
 But at least there is an alternative if you have no other choice.